Dixon (surname)

-Dixon, as is common in England, or Dickson, is a patronymic surname, traditionally Scottish and thought to have originated upon the birth of the son of Richard Keith, son of Hervey de Keith, Earl Marischal of Scotland, and Margaret, daughter of the 3rd Lord of Douglas.
+Dixon, as is common in England, or Dickson, is a patronymic surname, originating from Thomas de Keith, upon his the ennoblement in 1307.
+He was the son of Richard Keith in 1307, son of Hervey de Keith, Earl Marischal of Scotland, and Margaret, daughter of the 3rd Lord of Douglas.

 History

 "Nisbet in his Heraldry (Edinburgh 1722) says 'The Dicksons are descendants from Richard Keith, said to be a son of the family of Keith, Earls Marischals of Scotland' and in proof thereof carry the chief of Keith Marischal.
 This Richard was commonly called Dick and the 'son' was styled after him.
 The affix of son in the Lowlands answering the prefix Mac in the Highlands."
 As a result, Clan Dickson is considered a sept of Clan Keith.
 Richard Keith's son, Thomas, took the surname "Dickson," meaning "Dick's son" or "Richard's son".

-Thomas Dickson (1247–1307) himself has quite a history.
-He was associated in some way with William Wallace, and was killed by the English in 1307 in battle.
+Thomas Dixon (1247–1307) was associated with William Wallace, and was killed by the English in 1307 while defending Douglas Castle.
 Tradition states he was slashed across the abdomen but continued to fight holding the abdominal wound closed with one hand until he finally dropped dead.
 He is buried in the churchyard of St Brides, Douglas, and his marker shows him with a sword in one hand holding his belly with the other.
 Robert the Bruce made him Castellan of Castle Douglas the year before he was killed.

-The Dicksons/Dixons (and 30 other derivates) family name was first found in Scotland whilst the Dixons in England who are of Scottish descent from Thomas Dickson living in 1268 are of the same origin as the Scottish Dicksons.
-Early records show Thomas Dicson, a follower of the Douglas clan, at the capture of Castle Douglas in 1307.

-The Dickson's coat of arms show the Keith "pallets gules" and the Douglas "mullets argent", this is to show their descent from these two ancient Scottish noble families.
+The Scottish Dixon coat of arms show the Keith "pallets gules" and the Douglas "mullets argent", showing descent from these two ancient Scottish noble families of Clan Keith and Clan Douglas.
 The family mottoes include "Fortes fortuna juvat", "Coelum versus", for Dickson: translated as "Fortune favours the brave", Heavenward"; whilst "Quod dixi dixi" Dixon, is translated as "What I have said I have said".

-Individuals named Dick appear in records in England in the early 12th Century with Dickie Smith in the Lancashire Curia Rolls (1220) and Dik in the Cheshire Assize Court Rolls (1260).
 The patronym, Dikson, first appears in the Subsidy Rolls of Cumberland in 1332 and appears to be unrelated to the Earl Marshal of Scotland.